-- have or have had an infection (such as herpes simplex, chickenpox, tuberculosis, threadworm); If you or your child is exposed to measles or chickenpox during treatment with SOLU-CORTEF, contact your healthcare professional immediately.
-Serious or fatal side effects can occur if you or your child have not already had these infections. - have recently had or are about to have any vaccination - have bleeding problem; blood clotting problem - have brittle bone (osteoporosis) - have high blood pressure - have water retention (oedema) - have heart problems such as heart failure, heart disease or heart attack - have kidney disease - have diabetes - have or have had seizures (convulsions) or other neurological problems - have thyroid problem - have muscle pain or weakness (such as myasthenia gravis) - have certain eye diseases such as glaucoma, cataracts, herpes infection or any problems with the retina - have liver disease such as cirrhosis - have certain mental or mood conditions (such as depression) - have or have had stomach or gut problems (ulcer, ulcerative colitis) - have low potassium or calcium - have a weak immune response.
-Tell your healthcare professional if you suspect an infection has occurred, as corticosteroids can make infections more likely and may mask their signs - have Cushing's disease (caused by an excess of cortisol hormone)
+- have or have had an infection (such as herpes simplex, chickenpox, tuberculosis, threadworm).
+If you or your child is exposed to measles or chickenpox during treatment with SOLU-CORTEF, contact your healthcare professional immediately.
+Serious or fatal side effects can occur if you or your child have not already had these infections. - have recently had or are about to have any vaccination - have bleeding problems or blood clotting problems - have diabetes - have brittle bones (osteoporosis) - have high blood pressure - have edema (water retention) - have heart problems, such as heart failure, heart disease or have had a heart attack - have kidney problems - have or have had seizures (convulsions) or other neurological problems - have thyroid problems - have myasthenia gravis, a condition that causes progressive muscle pain and weakness - have skin cancer (Kaposi's sarcoma), or a tumor of the adrenal glands (pheochromocytoma) - have certain eye problems such as glaucoma, cataracts, herpes infection or any problems with the retina - have liver disease, such as cirrhosis - have mental health problems, such as depression - have or have had stomach or gut problems, such as ulcers, ulcerative colitis - have low levels of potassium or calcium in your blood - have a weak immune response.
+Talk to your healthcare professional if you suspect an infection has occurred, as corticosteroids can make infections more likely and may mask their signs. - have Cushing's disease (caused by an excess of cortisol hormone)